joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-07-17-fiddler-tennis.md

   \end{align}
 $$

-From these we can form the polynomial, where we attach the probability for a score gap of $j$ to a term $s^j:$
+From these we can form the partition functions, where we attach the probability for a score gap of $j$ to a term $s^j:$

 $$ Z_\text{win} = \left(s^2 \frac{5}{16} + s^3 \frac{1}{8} + s^4 \frac{5}{16}\right) $$